PragatiVerma18/Django-For-APIs/Web-APIs.md

 > Every HTTP message consists of a request/status line, headers, and optional body data.
 > The default port for HTTP is 80.
+> Data in a GET request is sent as part of the URL and this has a limit of 2048 characters.

+## HTTP vs HTTPS
+HTTPS stands for Hypertext Transfer Protocol Secure (also referred to as HTTP over TLS or HTTP over SSL).
+HTTPS also uses TCP (Transmission Control Protocol) to send and receive data packets, but it does so over port 443, within a connection encrypted by Transport Layer Security (TLS).
+Generally sites running over HTTPS will have a redirect in place so even if you type in `http://` it will redirect to deliver over a secured connection.

+**Key Differences:**

+- HTTP is unsecured while HTTPS is secured.
+- HTTP sends data over port 80 while HTTPS uses port 443.
+- HTTP operates at application layer, while HTTPS operates at transport layer.
+- No SSL certificates are required for HTTP, with HTTPS it is required that you have an SSL certificate and it is signed by a CA.
+- HTTP doesn't require domain validation, where as HTTPS requires at least domain validation and certain certificates even require legal document validation.
+- No encryption in HTTP, with HTTPS the data is encrypted before sending.

 ## Status Codes